tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

                 break
             yield start, end, function(sequence[start:end])

-There is quite a lot going on in the code above so let us talk through it slowly.
+There is quite a lot going on in the code above so let us walk through it slowly.
 One of the first things to note is that the :func:`sliding_window_analysis` function takes another ``function`` as its second argument.
 Functions can be passed around just like variables and on line